lapisco/Wind_turbine_failure_prediction/paper-02-A_multi-sensor_architecture/README.md

 - `SENSORC`: The sensor used to monitor the machine.
 - `FOURIER`: The feature extracted method used to build the dataset.

+All datasets used in the paper are inside this folder.
+[More details about theses dataset are here.](data/csv/)

 ## Models folder

 It contains all instaces used in the simulations.
 The objects are serialized in a pickle format using the extension `.pkl`.
 Unpackle it using the proper method.
 The libraty `joblib` is recommended.
 This folder is organized as follows